 j) Positive attitude and mindfulness.
-Ethical Conduct & Environmental Stewardship a) Conduct research in a responsible manner and apply ethical standards. b) Critically assess any ethical and legal implications of research. c) Contribute to the preservation of local and global environments. a) Completion of accurate annual progress reports, and of a Responsible Conduct of Research workshop b) No plagiarism c) Demonstration of consistent, ethical conduct and scholarly rigour and integrity in proposals and research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings. d) Documentation of research records, and of sharing records with others. e) Environmental and ethical issues are brought to the attention of supervisors, safety committee or others as appropriate. f) Evidence of open and full cooperation with those charged with ensuring ethical and environmental standards are met. g) Attendance at relevant workshops and/or training offered by UBC or external bodies. h) Appropriate waste disposal and clean-up of lab space and office after degree is completed.
+Ethical Conduct & Environmental Stewardship a) b) c) Conduct research in a responsible manner and apply ethical standards.
+Critically assess any ethical and legal implications of research.
+Contribute to the preservation of local and global environments. a) b) c) d) e) f) g) h) Completion of accurate annual progress reports, and of a Responsible Conduct of Research workshop No plagiarism Demonstration of consistent, ethical conduct and scholarly rigour and integrity in proposals and research; in recording, analyzing, and interpreting data; and in reporting and publishing data and findings.
+Documentation of research records, and of sharing records with others.
+Environmental and ethical issues are brought to the attention of supervisors, safety committee or others as appropriate.
+Evidence of open and full cooperation with those charged with ensuring ethical and environmental standards are met.
+Attendance at relevant workshops and/or training offered by UBC or external bodies.
+Appropriate waste disposal and clean-up of lab space and office after degree is completed.